Current coastal and estuary grants round

 Applications will initially be checked to confirm eligibility and completeness.

-For applications lodged following a coastal erosion or coastal inundation emergency, a rapid assessment method will be applied.
+A rapid assessment method will be applied for applications lodged following a coastal erosion or coastal inundation emergency.
 The rapid assessment method will involve convening an Internal Technical Review Panel as a substitute for the external State Assessment Panel.

 • will result in an overall reduction in the risk from coastal hazards in the short and/or medium term